How to Select a Laptop for Your Workspace

 4. What should I look for in a laptop display?

-Consider screen size, resolution, color accuracy, and brightness.
+Consider screen size, resolution, colour accuracy, and brightness.
 Higher resolution and better color accuracy are important for design work, while a larger screen can improve productivity.

 5. How important is battery life in a laptop?